bbauska/Anti-Project-2025/README.md

 solutions provided by each contract is personalized to the needs of NOAA’s weather programs.
-The NWS should be a candidate to become a Performance-Based Organization to better enforce organizational focus on core functions such as efficient delivery of accurate, timely, and unbiased data to the public and to the private sector.3” [Department of Commerce, Project 2025, accessed 6/24/24]</p>
+The NWS should be a candidate to become a Performance-Based Organization to better enforce organizational focus on core functions such as efficient delivery of accurate, timely, and unbiased data to the public and to the private sector.3” [Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended transferring NOS Survey operations to the U.S. Coast Guard and the
-U.S. Geological Survey.
+Project 2025 recommended transferring NOS Survey operations to the U.S. Coast Guard and the U.S. Geological Survey.
 “Transfer NOS Survey Functions to the U.S. Coast Guard and the U.S.
 Geological Survey.
 Survey operations have historically accounted for almost half the NOS budget.
 These functions could be transferred to the U.S. Coast Guard and U.S. Geological Survey to increase efficiency.
 NOS’ expansion of the National Marine Sanctuaries System should also be reviewed, as discussed below.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended merging the National Marine Fisheries Service and the U.S. Fish and
+Project 2025 recommended merging the National Marine Fisheries Service and the U.S. Fish and Wildlife Service.
-Wildlife Service.
 “Overlap exists between the National Marine Fisheries Service and the U.S. Fish and Wildlife Service.
 Overly simplified, the NMFS handles saltwater species while the Fish and Wildlife Service focuses on fresh water.
 The goals of these two agencies should be streamlined.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended harmonizing the Magnuson-Stevens Act with the National Marine
+Project 2025 recommended harmonizing the Magnuson-Stevens Act with the National Marine Sanctuaries Act.
-Sanctuaries Act.
 “Harmonize the Magnuson–Stevens Act with the National Marine Sanctuaries Act.
 Under the auspices of NOS, marine sanctuaries (including no-fishing zones) are being established country-wide, often conflicting with the goals of the Magnuson–Stevens Act fisheries management authorities of NOAA Fisheries, regional fishery management councils, and relevant states.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 pushed for the withdrawal of the 30x30 EO and the America the Beautiful Initiative,
-which they claim are being used to close “vast areas of the ocean to commercial activities…while rapidly advancing offshore wind energy development.”
+Project 2025 pushed for the withdrawal of the 30x30 EO and the America the Beautiful Initiative, which they claim are being used to close “vast areas of the ocean to commercial activities…while rapidly advancing offshore wind energy development.”
 “Withdraw the 30x30 Executive Order and Associated America the Beautiful Initiative.
 The 30x30 Executive Order and the American the Beautiful Initiative are being used to advance an agenda to close vast areas of the ocean to commercial activities, including fishing, while rapidly advancing offshore wind energy development to the detriment of fisheries and other existing ocean-based industries.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 wants to “modify regulations implementing the Marine Mammal Protection Act and
-the Endangered Species Act.
+Project 2025 wants to “modify regulations implementing the Marine Mammal Protection Act and the Endangered Species Act.
 “Modify Regulations Implementing the Marine Mammal Protection Act and the Endangered Species Act.
-These acts are currently being abused at a cost to fisheries and Native American subsistence activities around the U.S.” [Department of Commerce, Project 2025, accessed 6/24/24]</p>
+These acts are currently being abused at a cost to fisheries and Native American subsistence activities around the U.S.” [Department of Commerce, Project 2025, accessed 6/24/24]

-<p>“Allow a NEPA Exemption for Fisheries Actions.
-All the requirements for robust analysis of the biological,
-economic, and social impacts of proposed regulatory action in fisheries are contained with the Magnuson–Stevens Act, the guiding Act for fisheries.
+“Allow a NEPA Exemption for Fisheries Actions.
+All the requirements for robust analysis of the biological, economic, and social impacts of proposed regulatory action in fisheries are contained with the Magnuson–Stevens Act, the guiding Act for fisheries.
 NEPA overlays these requirements with onerous, redundant, and time-consuming process requirements, which routinely cause unnecessary delays in the promulgation of timely fisheries management actions.
 The Department of Commerce and the Council on Environmental Quality should collaborate to reduce this redundancy.” .”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025: “The preponderance of” the Office of Oceanic and Atmospheric Research’s climate
-change research should be disbanded as it contributes to a lot of “NOAA’s climate alarmism.”
+Project 2025: “The preponderance of” the Office of Oceanic and Atmospheric Research’s climate change research should be disbanded as it contributes to a lot of “NOAA’s climate alarmism.”
 “OAR provides theoretical science, as opposed to the applied science of the National Hurricane Center.
 OAR is, however, the source of much of NOAA’s climate alarmism.
 The preponderance of its climate- change research should be disbanded.
 OAR is a large network of research laboratories, an undersea research center, and several joint research institutes with universities.
 These operations should be reviewed with an aim of consolidation and reduction of bloat.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended breaking up the Office of Marine and Aviation Operations, and
-reassign its assets to GSA or other agencies.
+Project 2025 recommended breaking up the Office of Marine and Aviation Operations, and reassign its assets to GSA or other agencies.
 “Break Up the Office of Marine and Aviation Operations and Reassign Its Assets to Other Agencies During This Process.
 The Office of Marine and Aviation Operations, which provides the ships and planes used by NOAA agencies, should be broken up and its assets reassigned to the General Services Administration or to other agencies.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended that the Office of Space Commerce work to establish a whole-of-
-government approach for licensing and oversight of commercial space operations.
+Project 2025 recommended that the Office of Space Commerce work to establish a whole-of- government approach for licensing and oversight of commercial space operations.
 “There presently exists no unified U.S. government policy on commercial space operations, with the Federal Communications Commission largely responsible for establishing space policy by default through its